CharuSoni13/daa/README.md

 Binary Search:
 ----------------
-Binary search is a highly efficient technique that works only on sorted data.
-It repeatedly divides the list into two halves and compares the key with the middle element.
+Binary Search is a highly efficient searching technique working on a Divide and Conquer approach.
+It repeatedly divides the search interval into two halves until the key is found.

-Based on divide and conquer strategy.
+Important Condition

+✔ Data must be sorted before applying binary search
+✘ Cannot be applied on unsorted lists

 Searching becomes faster as the dataset size increases.

 Advantages: